openshift/cluster-monitoring-operator/Documentation/user-guides/configuring-cluster-monitoring.md

 ### PrometheusOperatorConfig

-Use PrometheusOperatorConfig to customize the base images used by the Prometheus Operator.
+Use PrometheusOperatorConfig to customize the Prometheus Operator.

 ```yaml
 logLevel: <string>